lciernik/similarity_consistency/README.md

 ## How to install?

+1. Nagivate to the repository root directory.
-1. Install the package: `pip install .`
+2. Install the package: `pip install .`
-2. Configure the project location as described in the [Project structure](#project-structure) section.
+3. Configure the project location as described in the [Project structure](#project-structure) section.
    You can define the paths in the `scripts/project_location.py` file and run it.
 It will create the necessary directories.

 ## How to run?
+⚠️ **Disclaimer**: Scripts are designed for SLURM clusters and are computationally expensive.
+For local reproduction, we recommend downloading our intermediate results [here](https://tubcloud.tu-berlin.de/s/iTmTwqnao3fxH2t) (after step **4.1**) and proceeding directly to [step 4.2](#4-how-to-reproduce-our-results).

-### 0. Download datasets
+### 0. Download datasets 💾

 - Create the webdatasets directory `[PROJECT_ROOT]/datasets/wds`
 - Download the datasets using the script `scripts/download_ds/download_webdatasets.sh`.